Meaning of VED Analysis

 The essential category includes inventory, which is next to being vital.
 These, too, are very important for any organization because they may lead to a stoppage of production or hamper some other process.
 But the loss due to their unavailability may be temporary, or it might be possible to repair the stock item or part.

-The management should ensure optimum availability and maintenance of inventory under the “Essential” category too.
+The management should also ensure optimum availability and maintenance of inventory under the “Essential” category.
 The unavailability of inventory under this category should not cause any stoppage or delays.

 D- Desirable category